Pirates of the Caribbean: Dead Man's Chest: Filming

 The crew moved to a small island in the Bahamas called White Cay for the beginning and end of the Isla Cruces battle, before production took a break until August, where in Los Angeles the interiors of the Flying Dutchman were shot.
+After cutting her hair short for her role in Domino (2005), Keira Knightley had to wear hair extensions while filming.
+Naomie Harris filmed all of her scenes over the weekends, which happened during her simultaneous Miami Vice (2006) schedule.
 On September 18, 2005, the crew moved to Grand Bahama Island to shoot ship exteriors, including the working Black Pearl and Flying Dutchman.
 Filming there was a tumultuous period, starting with the fact that the tank had not actually been finished.
 The hurricane season caused many pauses in shooting, and Hurricane Wilma damaged many of the accessways and pumps, though no one was hurt nor were any of the ships destroyed.
 Principal photography was reportedly completed on September 10, 2005.
 According to Ted Elliott, production wrapped on February 7, 2006, with the last shot made was the raven pecking on Jack Sparrow's coffin.
 This was after two weeks of filming night scenes, from sunset to sunrise.

 The look of the Flying Dutchman was partially inspired by old Dutch "fluyts"—17th-century vessels which resembled galleons—and more specifically, the Vasa, a massive Swedish warship which sank in Stockholm's harbor upon its maiden voyage in 1628 (the ship was salvaged in 1961 and housed in a special museum in the Swedish capital).
 With its high, heavily ornamented stern, the ship provided a rich foundation for Rick Heinrichs' wilder and more fantastical designs.

 One of the stuntmen, Johnny Depp's stunt double Tony Angelotti, was injured on set while filming a "human yo-yo" stunt in July 2005.
 He was rushed to hospital, suffering internal bleeding after "nicking" a branch off his femoral artery.
 He lost six units of blood, had an ACL reconstruction and spent a year in recovery, before having to have the surgery all over again when a plate in his pelvis broke.
 He also suffered from PTSD.
 Despite this, he did continue filming for the following sequel, At World's End, albeit doing "lighter stunts" like sword choreography or working as a stunt coordinator.
-However, in 2007, Tony Angelotti did sue Disney and Jerry Bruckheimer for the injury.
+However, in 2007, Angelotti did sue Disney and Bruckheimer for the injury.